 - In the above example, the 404 error URL is http://example.com/error-page-url-slug/

 - The error URL link is on the page appearing after the &from=

 - In our example, the error page links from http://example.com/page/.

 - If there’s nothing here, the error resulted from a direct visit (such as someone typing in the URL).

 How to Fix 404 Errors in WordPress

-We hope this guide helped you to find and fix your 404 errors using Google Analytics.
+We hope this guide helped you find and fix 404 errors and broken links with Google Analytics.